ERGeorgiev/safety-heatmap/docs/features-proposed.md

 ## Public User Reports

 The map displays user-submitted reports in the area as well as the heatmap, so any user can see other details on the report and be better informed.
+This can be behind a toggle.

 ## Report Descriptions